Rockmaclu/haskell-refactor-tool/README.md

 python3 main.py --file haskell/Main1.hs --iterations 1 --type manual --maxTempIterations 50
 ```

 This is not ideal.
-The building process can take some time and the builded image is heavy but it's a temporary solution that we have used.
+The building process can take some time and the image is heavy but it's a temporary solution that we have used.
 We will improve this.